-Policies Governing Advanced Placement
+Policies Governing Placement

-Students may be able to determine placement at a particular level in a variety of different subjects, either by means of an exam taken before matriculation (AP, IB) or by taking a placement exam offered by a Penn department at the beginning of the semester.
+Students may be able to determine placement at a particular level in a variety of different subjects, either by means of an exam taken before matriculation (AP, IB) or by taking a placement exam offered by a Penn department, usually at the beginning of the

 In either case, students should consider the issue of placement very carefully.
 Determining the proper level at which to begin the study of a subject gives a student the best chance of success in that course.
-Placement exams are offered at Penn by language, science and the Mathematics Departments.
+Placement exams are offered at Penn by language and science departments as well as the Department of Mathematics.
 Browse the sections below for more detailed information on these exams.